Home >Magazine >Why Many Women Are Done Traveling with Their Husbands

 Are We There Yet?

-Having survived the suspense of a dozen maps advising us to “stay on the same interstate” and the novelty of toll booths on an expressway, we turned our attention to locating our hotel.
 Accommodations are another area where individual preferences rise to the surface.
 I, for example, am past the age of enjoying anything requiring camping gear, lanterns, yurts, or bug spray.
 I like air-conditioned comfort and lots of pillows.
 The hubby, on the other hand, insists on only two things: free parking and free breakfast.
 Honestly, he’d sleep on a yoga mat atop a concrete slab if they’d give away raisin bran and rubbery eggs the next morning.

 With Buffalo behind us, it was on to Niagara Falls.
-We had reservations for a half-day tour of attractions on the US and Canadian sides.
+We had reservations for a half-day tour of attractions on the U.S. and Canadian sides.
 For $20 more, we could have taken a longer tour including lunch, but that bus boarded on the Canadian side.
 This was a deal-breaker because someone wasn’t sure where to park and how much it would cost.
-It never occurred to me to worry that Canada had no parking or that, if they did, I’d have to sell a kidney to finance it.
-But then I’m not retired yet so maybe I haven’t spent enough time thinking about it.
+It never occurred to me to worry that Canada had no parking, or that, if they did, I’d have to sell a kidney to finance it.
+But then I’m not retired yet, so maybe I haven’t spent enough time thinking about it.

 After the tour, despite the ridiculously early hour, it was time to scout for dinner options where we’d dine alone at 4:00 p.m. to beat the crowds.
 Like parking, securing a restaurant table is a contest for retirees who apparently have better things to do than wait in line.
 Besides, after pigging out on the hotel’s breakfast bounty, they don’t need two additional meals each day.
 If they get hungry in the long hours remaining before bedtime, there are always granola bars.